adinathmahangareLTI/Communication-notes/presentation.md

 - one of the most iconic monuments in the world
 - symbol of India's rich heritage - the Taj Mahal
+- What is the first thing comes to your mind when I say Taj Mahal?

 #### History